 How does it work?

-SSSR staff members work with student-run clubs like Interfaith Alliance, Hillel (for Jewish life), Christian Fellowship (Intervarsity), Gift of Imani (African-American spirituality group), Muslim Student Association (MSA) and the Wheaton Meditation Group to provide opportunities for tradition-specific study and practice, interfaith dialogue and seasonal interfaith worship services.
+SSSR staff members work with student-run clubs like Interfaith Alliance, Hillel (for Jewish life), Christian Fellowship (Intervarsity), Muslim Student Association (MSA) and the Wheaton Meditation Group to provide opportunities for tradition-specific study and practice, interfaith dialogue and seasonal interfaith worship services.

 SSSR also supports programs for "seekers"--that growing number of students who describe themselves as "spiritual, but not religious."